Cardboard

 - F-Flute: Even finer than E, used for high-quality printing and display packaging.

-Combinations like BC-Flute or EB-Flute merge two types to balance strength and appearance, often used in heavy-duty packaging.
+With combinations like BC-Flute or EB-Flute, merges of two flute types can balance strength and appearance, often used in more heavy-duty packaging.

 In addition to flute types, finishes also play a vital role in the cardboard’s appearance and performance.
 The most common finishes include: